sasabosnic/rgz/ref/sn.md

 # Sath says...

-<p class="quote">&#8220;Roman was sole person in-charge of the UI
+<p class="f3 lh-title ni">&#8220;Roman was sole person in-charge
-development at Cinarra Systems during the early years.
+of the UI development at Cinarra Systems during the early years.

 I have worked with Roman on and off during this time.
 He was a consultant initially with Cinarra and later on he became our first